 - 1.13 The testing showed that Bassetlaw District Local Plan Policies are viable for most forms of housing development.
-All tests indicated that new build apartment development may be difficult to deliver based on current values and construction costs. - 1.14 The testing demonstrated significant differences between the viability of brownfield and greenfield sites with opportunity to operate differential affordable housing and infrastructure contributions policies based on the existing greenfield or brownfield use of land.
+All tests indicated that new build apartment development may be difficult to deliver based on current values and construction costs without some form of external subsidy. - 1.14 The testing demonstrated significant differences between the viability of brownfield and greenfield sites with opportunity to operate differential affordable housing and infrastructure contributions policies based on the existing greenfield or brownfield use of land.